MSUSAzureAccelerators/MSUSAzureAccelerators.github.io/_accelerators/mission-landing-zone.md

 Mission Landing Zone addresses a narrowly scoped, specific need for a Secure Cloud Computing Architecture (SCCA) compliant hub and spoke infrastructure.

-* Designed for US Government mission customers
-* Implements SCCA controls following Microsoft's SACA implementation guidance
-* Deployable in Azure commercial, Azure Government, Azure Government Secret, and Azure Government Top Secret clouds
-* A simple solution with low configuration and narrow scope
-* Written as Bicep and Terraform templates

-Mission Landing Zone is the right solution when:
+### Key attributes

-* A simple, secure, and scalable hub and spoke infrastructure is needed.
+- A simple, secure, and scalable hub and spoke infracture is needed.
-* A central IT team is administering cloud resources on behalf of other teams and workloads.
+- A central IT team is administering cloud resources on behalf of other teams and workloads.
-* There is a need to implement SCCA.
+- There is a need to implement Secure Cloud Computing Architecture (SCCA).
-* Hosting any workload requiring a secure environment, for example: data warehousing, AI/ML, and containerized applications.
+- Hosting any workload requiring a secure environment (i.e., data warehousing, AI/ML and containerized applications).

-Design goals include:
+### Expected outcomes

-* A simple, minimal set of code that is easy to configure
+- A simple, minimal set of code that is easy to configure to suit specific needs.
-* Good defaults that allow experimentation and testing in a single subscription
+- Allow experimentation and testing in a single subscription.
-* Deployment via command line or with a user interface
+- Deployment of multiple customer workloads in production via command line or with a user interface.
-* 100% Azure PaaS products

-Our intent is to enable IT Admins to use this software to:

-* Test and evaluate the landing zone using a single Azure subscription
-* Develop a known good configuration that can be used for production with multiple Azure subscriptions
+- Develop a known good configuration that can be used for production with multiple Azure subscriptions.
-* Customize the deployment configuration to suit specific needs
-* Deploy multiple customer workloads in production